dustinpfister/blog_posts/_posts/js-javascript-example-map-system-simple.md

 First of I will get right to the main event of this javaScript example and start writing about the map module rater than any additional files that will be needed in order to have something that will make use of it, I can get to that later in this post.
 This module will contain at least two public methods, one to create a map object, and another that will serve as a way to know if a map item object has been clicked or not.

 Like all of my other modules like this there is a main create public method, this is the method that I will be calling in my main.js javaScript file, or in a state machine module, or any other module where I will want to create an instance of a main level map object.
+The main map object will contain data that has to do with the current offset of the map when it comes to scrolling, for this example I went with a system where the map just scrolls along on a single axis as I would like to keep things a simple as possible with this one.
+So I have an object called move map that is not the current offset value, but it is a number of properties that are used to help with the process of mutating that value.
+After that in the main map object I have a current offset value, a max value for the offset value, and an objects array.
+This objects array is where I will be storing data for each display object in the map, and will also contain game module options for the current level.

 ```js
 var mapMod = (function () {